chadly/chadly.net/contents/2013/12/automate-all-the-things-with-wercker/index.md

 ![automate all the things](automate-all-the-things.jpg)

-If you are familiar with continuous integration at all (and if you are a developer and you aren't -- shame on you), [Wercker](http://wercker.com/) will feel right at home.
-You give it a build/deployment script and it will run your script for you everytime you push a change to a branch it is watching.
+[Wercker](http://wercker.com/) is a hosted <abbr title="Continuous Integration">CI</abbr> service that allows you to give it a build/deployment script that will automatically run everytime you push a change to a branch it is watching.

+I have dealt with my fair share of <abbr title="Continuous Integration">CI</abbr> servers in the past, [Teamcity](http://www.jetbrains.com/teamcity/) the one I am most familiar with.
+Wercker, compared to them, is much easier to get setup and running.
+I really like the fact that they are a hosted service -- nothing I have to install and run locally.
+The concept of running your build on [preconfigured boxes](http://devcenter.wercker.com/articles/boxes/) is also appealing in that it avoids problems with different environment setups.

 Luke Vivier has a [nice guide](http://luke.vivier.ca/wintersmith-with-wercker/) for setting up Wercker to deploy a Wintersmith site to Github Pages.
 I used his guide as a basis for setting up my workflow.
 However, I'm going to be publishing to Azure Websites, not Github Pages.